 Alas, I had to withdraw my Precurated Legacy series from the Rotterdam Photo Festival.
 But I will have a new work there nonetheless, also on the theme of “The Human Blueprint,” when and if it takes place.
 In it full installation (not at Rotterdam) this large print will be accompanied by smaller prints of each frame that observers can rearrange in ways that make the most sense to them.
 They will then be able to share their curations to supplement the exhibit.

 I’ve used more than 250 photographic layers from nearly two dozen places in thirteen countries and six art museums to produce this work, which suggests that the key to thriving tomorrow is connection and effort today.
 The reuse, recombination, and replacement of its layers the work tells us to test what to hold on to, to look at different options to use what we have, and to willingly toss what holds us back or erodes the good.
 The contact sheet format further suggests that today is an unfinished work.
-NOTE: Immense levels of detail are lost in the attached jpg.
-So I will be glad to provide detail files.
+NOTE: Immense levels of detail are lost in the online image.
+So I will be glad to provide detail files on request.

 The following three works are part of my Precurated Legacy project that was selected for the 2022 Rotterdam Photo Festival, whose theme this year was “The Human Blueprint.”
 Since museums are a cross between time capsules, cultural advertising, and a catalog of samples of what we have produced.
 For that reason they offer a wide range of considerations for a human blueprint—though in my mind we are in no position to provide blueprints and ought to go no further than to offer notes and critiques instead.